strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 Configuration updates to the thread pools for all brokers might occur dynamically at the cluster level.
 These updates are restricted to between half the current size and twice the current size.

-> Kafka broker metrics can help with working out the number of threads required.
-For example, metrics for the average time network threads are idle (`kafka.network:type=SocketServer,name=NetworkProcessorAvgIdlePercent`) indicate the percentage of resources used.
-If there is 0% idle time, all resources are in use, which means that more threads would be beneficial.

 If threads are slow or limited due to the number of disks, try increasing the size of the buffers for network requests to improve throughput: